- Current Prices:$309,000 to $2,975,000

 Brunch at one of trendy restaurants along Fifth Avenue or University is a must.
 Take a walk over to the expansive Farmers Market for fresh local produce and flowers as well as such varied offerings as jewelry, clothing, artisanal cheeses, baked goods, and olive oil.
 If you're not too full from brunch, grab a taco or something more exotic.
 Among the treats you may find at the Farmers Market are fresh sushi, lobster rolls, pupusa, fresh juices, and more.

-Walkability • Lots of great places to eat and drink • Convenient location.
+Convenient location • Lots of great places to eat and drink • Walkability.

 Locals Don't Love

-Traffic • High cost of housing • Difficult to park.
+Difficult to park • High cost of housing • Traffic.

 Disclaimer: School attendance zone boundaries are supplied by Maponics and are subject to change.
 Check with the applicable school district prior to making a decision based on these boundaries.